-To avoid problems arising from staggered DD estimation, we focus first on the initial cohort of Shanghai Connect firms.
-Joining the program has a positive causal impact on firms' Environmental and Social (ES) performance, two important components of CSR.3 ES ratings increased 16.3% in the first year and 11.5% per year in subsequent years for firms joining the program relative to those not.
-These effects are heterogeneous.
-After the program begins, private-owned enterprises (POEs) experienced the fastest rise in ES rating (12.3% per year).
-ES ratings for state-owned enterprises (SOEs) also trended up but at a slower pace (6.9% per year).
-Ratings for foreign-owned enterprises (FOEs) did not significantly change, perhaps because foreign influence began for them prior to the Connect program.
-We then extend our analysis by adding the initial cohort of firms in the Shenzhen Connect program using methods proposed by Sun and Abraham (2021).
-The effects on ES performance are similar to those for the Shanghai Connect program.
+Joining the Connect program has a positive impact on firms' Environmental and Social (ES) performance, two important components of CSR.5 ES ratings increased 16.3% in the first year and 11.5% per year in subsequent years for firms joining the program relative to those not.
+The effects are heterogeneous.
+Private-owned enterprises (POEs) experienced the fastest rise in ES rating (12.3% per year).
+Ratings for state-owned enterprises (SOEs) also trended up but at a slower pace (6.9% per year).
+Ratings for foreign-owned enterprises (FOEs) did not significantly change, perhaps because foreign influence pre-